sergio-sastre/AndroidUiTestingUtils/README.md

     val activity = activityScenario.waitForActivity()

     val layout = waitForView {
-        // inflate layout inside the activity with its context -> inherits configuration activity.inflate(R.layout.your_view_holder_layout)
+        // IMPORTANT: To inherit the configuration, inflate layout inside the activity with its context activity.inflate(R.layout.your_view_holder_layout)
     }